 Why You Need a Probate Bond

 When a person files for probate in California, the court will name a person to represent the estate.
 This person will manage the estate during the probate process, and the job comes with certain duties and responsibilities.
-The probate process usually takes between nine and twelve months, but can take longer if there are unexpected issues.
-During this period someone will need to pay the bills, sell assets when appropriate, and protect the property from theft.
+The probate process usually takes between nine and 12 months but can take longer if there are unexpected issues.
+During this period, someone will need to pay bills, sell assets when appropriate, and protect the property from theft.
 Usually, the personal representative handles this.

-As you can imagine, that type of responsibility comes with the temptation to abuse it.
-Imagine an estate’s executor or personal representative selling off a valuable painting and pocketing the returns!
-That type of mismanagement represents a devastating potential threat.
-Furthermore, the personal representative could make a mistake that costs the estate serious money.
-For example, if this person fails to pay the mortgage on a home in the estate, the bank might foreclose.
+The personal representative could make a mistake that costs the estate serious money, such as failing to pay the mortgage on a home in the estate leading to foreclosure.
 Even if the estate representative meant no harm, the financial damage to the estate remains.
 You need a probate bond to protect against deliberate or unintentional mismanagement and negligence.

 Requirements for a Bond in Probate

-In California, the courts will require a probate bond as a matter of course.
-However, many people use a waiver in their wills to waive the bond requirement.
-If the decedent did not leave such a provision in the will, the beneficiaries of the estate might also agree to waive the requirement.
-In this latter case, however, every beneficiary must agree to waive the requirement.
-It should be mentioned, however, that if a personal representative lives out of state, the court will likely require a bond, even with a bond waiver by all beneficiaries.
+In California, courts will require a probate bond as a matter of course.
+However, many people include in their will a waiver of bond probate.
+If the decedent did not leave such a provision, the beneficiaries of the estate might also agree to waive the requirement.
+In this latter case, however, every beneficiary must be in agreement.
+It should be mentioned that if a personal representative lives out of state, the court will likely require a bond, even with a bond waiver by all beneficiaries.

-If you wish to waive the requirement in your probate case, you must attach a waiver to the petition for probate.
-A great deal of detail goes into this waiver and petition.
-For example, you must disclose unsecured creditors to the estate and the amounts owed them.
+If you wish to receive a waiver of bond probate, you must attach the request to the petition for probate.
+A great deal of detail is required, for example, disclosure of unsecured creditors to the estate and any amounts owed to them.
 The documents should also estimate the estate’s tax liabilities, indicate solvency of the estate, and include a statement of due diligence.

-These documents require a great deal of effort to assemble.
 If you do not have the right information included, that waiver will likely remain unapproved.
 A People’s Choice can assist you in getting a probate bond waiver or, on the other hand, getting a probate bond if necessary.
+You can even save money in the process.

 How Probate Bonds Work

 Just applying to waive the bond requirement does not automatically mean the court will grant your request.
-As mentioned above, if the executor lives outside California, the court will likely require a bond.
+As mentioned above, if the executor lives outside of California, a probate bond will likely be required.
 Another interested party could also petition the court to keep the bond if they can show a valid reason for doing so.
 Then, the court will likely keep the bond requirement in place.

-If you find you need a probate bond, the size of that bond relies on the size of the estate.
+If you find yourself in need of a probate bond, the size of that bond relies on the size of the estate.
 In some cases, the named executor in a will may not have enough money to put up the bond.
-Fortunately, some companies will help with this.
-Contact a surety company for assistance if you cannot afford to put up a probate bond.
-However, be aware: The surety company will run a credit check on the person requesting bond since they are responsible for reimbursing the surety company in the event the bond is surrendered.
+Fortunately, surety companies will help with this.
+Be aware that the surety company will run a credit check on the person requesting the bond since they are responsible for reimbursement in the event the bond is surrendered.
 Don’t worry, though.
-If the estate is managed properly then the executor gets the bond back.
-If you pay fees to the surety company, however, those will be non-refundable.
+If the estate is managed properly, the executor gets the bond back.
+Fees paid to the surety company will be non-refundable.
 A People’s Choice can refer you to several bonding companies willing to work with self-represented estate representatives.

 Handle This Process Right